JustinTan-1/discordXAPI/README.md

 ## Future Improvements
 - Transistion PostgreSQL if application will be used extensively
 - Allow the user to create unique replies for each selected message
-- Allow the user to specify date and time and/or specific usernames
-- Transitioning to a different framework such as React could allow for dynamic re-rendering of the pages and a solution to consistently listen for new messages in a channel